digiscot/digiscot.github.io/pages/projects/flourish-house.md

 Overall this project X, Y, Z.

-In terms of outputs we delivered A, B and C.
+In terms of outputs we delivered

 In terms of outcomes for the people and groups we care about, this project has P, Q and R. We know this because J, K and L.